bflaven/book-learning-and-building-e2e-test-automation-with-cypress-and-okr/README.md

 _My intent for this book was definitely to define from A to Z an applied strategy to quality management with proven concepts from a P.O point of view.
 So, we will go from OKRs strategy applied to Q/A to a concrete implementation with the help of Cypress._

+_In the table of content, you can see that there are 27 HANDS UPs.
+This gimmick act like an "Andon" in the Lean methodology.
+If you are facing a problem, then fix it do not wait._

 **General Infos**

 ```ruby